Orkney’s Historic Sites: A Guide for Those Who Want to Actually See Them

 Skara Brae is one of the best-preserved Neolithic settlements in Europe and a highlight for most visitors.
 Set against the Atlantic shoreline of the Bay o' Skaill, the site offers a rare glimpse into life over five thousand years ago.

 In my time guiding here, I have seen interpretations of the site shift repeatedly; ideas emerge, are challenged, and revisited.
-Allowing time to move through the settlement carefully helps place it within its wider maritime cultural landscape rather than seeing it in isolation.
-It remains the place I return to most often, but it requires careful timing to see the stone-built dressers and hearths without a crowd blocking the view down into the ancient homes.
+Allowing time to move through the settlement carefully helps place these ancient families within their wider maritime cultural landscape rather than seeing them in isolation.
+It remains the place I return to most often, but it requires careful timing to see the stone-built dressers and hearths without a crowd blocking the view of the ancient homes.
+Learn more about managing the daily crowds in our Orkney shore excursions guide.

 Ring of Brodgar